kozakoff/WGU/README.md

-This repository contains a Chrome Extension I developed called Rocket Evaluation which is used to accelerate evaluation processes and standardize evaluation texts for WGU Evaluation Faculty.
+This repository is for Rocket Evaluation (a Chrome Extension).
+This extension is being developed to accelerate evaluation processes and standardize evaluation texts for WGU Evaluation Faculty.
 This is a work in progress and by no means complete.
 If you have suggestions or feedback, please feel free to email me. -Thanks

 ****Rocket Evaluation Extension Installation****